 A fee for basic class materials is charged in all studio courses.
 The individual student is responsible for the purchase of any additional supplies she may require.
 The department reserves the right to retain examples of work done in studio courses.
 All studio courses require extensive work beyond the six scheduled class hours.
 Please note that all studio art courses have limited enrollments.

 Lee Burns, Lindsey Clark-Ryan, John Gibson, Dwight Pogue, John Slepian, Fraser Stables, Lynne Yamamoto

-Upon receiving a positive portfolio evaluation, a student should select and meet with a Plan B adviser.
+Upon receiving a positive portfolio evaluation, a student should select and meet with a studio art adviser.
 Together they will discuss her interests and review her studio work to date, and select an area of studio in which she will concentrate.
 In exceptional cases the student and her adviser may design a sequence of studio courses that draws from several areas of concentration.